preemptive/r8-docs/README.md

 >**NOTE:** The Android Gradle Plugin will generate additional rules based on references to classes in your application's or library's manifest and resources.

-You can also configure product flavor specific rules using using `proguardFile`:
+You can also configure flavor specific rules using using `proguardFile`:

 ```gradle
 android {